The International Forestry Review (IFR)

-International Forestry Review online
+International Forestry Review

 Aims and scope

-The International Forestry Review is a peer-reviewed scholarly journal that publishes original research and review papers on all aspects of forest policy and science, with an emphasis on issues of transnational significance.
+The International Forestry Review is a peer-reviewed scholarly journal that publishes original research and review papers on forest policy and science, with an emphasis on issues of transnational significance.
 It is published four times per year, in March, June, September and December.
 Special Issues are a regular feature and attract a wide audience.
 Click here for subscription details.

 Latest issue